jmendesf/DG_rotations/README.md

 ./rotation2D <path_to_pgm_file>     (still from build directory)

-I recommand you use the contourS.pgm file in the sample/directory
+I recommand you use the contourS.pgm file in the sample/ directory